Get

 Signs That Puppies Are Playing

 Puppies are so cute that it’s easy to forget they’re also animals with their own behaviors, including play.
-When you see your puppy playing, it can be tempting to join in or to try and stop them from getting too rowdy.
+When you see your puppy playing, it can be tempting to join in or to try to stop them from getting too rowdy.
 But how can you tell if your puppy is genuinely playing or if they’re just being disruptive?
 The first thing to look for is your puppy’s body language.
 Is their overall posture loose and relaxed, and do they seem to enjoy the engagement?
 If so, then they are probably playing.

 The second thing to look at is your puppy’s facial expression.
 Puppies having fun usually show it on their faces with soft expressions like a big-mouthed soft grin; they also tend to exaggerate their movements and look silly.